17 January, 2019 - 6 months ago

-Sarah Amankwah has been announced as part of this years Globe Ensemble.
+Sarah Amankwah is part of this years Globe Ensemble.

 Sarah will play Hal in Henry IV Parts I and II and the titular role in Henry V. The shows open at the end of April and continue in rep until October 2019.
 Sarah Bedi and Federay Holmes will direct the shows.

 The Globe Ensemble was introduced last year by artistic director Michelle Terry as part of her first season to echo how Shakespeare’s plays would have been first performed.

 Franc Ashman has been announced as the new Hermione Granger in the 9 times Olivier award winning play Harry Potter And The Cursed Child.

 Franc will take over from Nicola Alexis, performing at the Palace Theatre, West End from mid July.

 Directed by John Tiffany, Harry Potter and the Cursed Child

 is written by Jack Thorne and JK Rowling and first premiered in London in 2016, going on to win the most Olivier Awards in history.
 The production

 Paul Kemp (pictured left) plays Quintus in the West End transfer of the Robert Harris’ best-selling Cicero Trilogy.

 Following his stunning RSC adaptation of Hilary Mantel’s Wolf Hall